RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analyze network attacks/readme.md

   Identifying the attack pattern and taking rapid action to reduce its impact, such as limiting incoming traffic and stabilizing network performance.

 * **Firewall Configuration:**
-  Implementing and refining firewall rules to filter malicious traffic, including protections against SYN flood attacks (e.g., rate limiting, SYN cookies, and connection thresholds).
+  Implementing and refining firewall rules to filter malicious traffic, including protections against SYN flood attacks.

 * **Incident Analysis & Reporting:**
   Documenting the attack, analyzing packet behavior, and clearly communicating findings through a structured incident report.